jonnyhowle/CAFinal/README.md

 Details on the steps taken to write secure code avoiding common attacks are described in [avoiding_common_attack.md](avoiding_common_attack.md).

 ### Library Use ###

-The project imports multiple libraries from the [OpenZeppelin](https://openzeppelin.org/api/docs/open-zeppelin.html) project including, Ownable, Destructible and SafeMath.
+Used the libraries from [OpenZeppelin](https://openzeppelin.org/api/docs/open-zeppelin.html) specifically Ownable and SafeMath.

-### Testnet deployed ###

-Contracts were deployed (following this [guide](https://medium.com/@pauliax/deploying-truffle-contracts-to-all-networks-without-running-your-own-nodes-9e619ad9f4da)) to Rinkeby.

-OracleEthPrice Address: 0xe6ea450334468b28dbF5f3A64Fb166eB2C308bF1

-ItemUpgradeable Address: 0xd6a8aaaab5c56d66d575d1c34cb990a9c6c819f4

-Deploying Parent Address: 0x95cc7de7051b3064b1a3970f39f008619c27db84

-ItemUpgradeable set-up as first version with storage Tx Hash: 0x6466ed8244069e77ac5eb4f4fafd6ba6ee342d0af2ea031ce2adc2d131b9cd2d

 ## Contact info